GDI-foundation/GDI.foundation/outlook_2019/README.md

 The organisation will expand to six pillars [divisions] which will help achieve our main goal of handling vulnerabilities.
 In 2019 the GDI.foundation will start providing *Unique Intelligence* and *Human Validated OSINT* to trusted partners.

+This is how we set up our divisions
 <img src="https://gdi.foundation/about/organization _chart.svg" alt="GDI.foundation organizational chart" />

-Every pillar [division] will have their own [board member](https://GDI.foundation/about/2018-2019_Board_Member_Candidates/)  to help speed up internal decision making.
+Every *division* will have their own [board member](https://GDI.foundation/about/2018-2019_Board_Member_Candidates/)  to help speed up internal decision making.

 * [GCERT](#gcert)
 * [PROJECTS](#projects)